-- 6. Following the decisions made at the November 2016 Board meeting the staff will continue with the drafting process to: - (a) reflect the decisions made in the November 2016 meeting in a revised draft of IFRS 17; and - (b) ask selected external parties to perform a fatal flaw review of an updated draft of IFRS 17. - 7.
+6. Following the decisions made at this meeting the staff will continue with the drafting process, reflecting the decisions made at this meeting in the ballot draft of IFRS 17.
 The staff expects to issue IFRS 17 in the first half of 2017.